 A 1-2 star review is rarely about what it says on the surface.
-The user wrote “crashes on iPhone 12” but the root cause was a login-flow regression.
-These 15 prompts cluster negative reviews by root cause (not by topic), tie them to product areas, separate one-time bug bursts from chronic patterns, and produce a fix-priority list that maps to your sprint.
-Designed for mobile app teams managing rating velocity.
+A user writes “crashes on my phone” when the root cause was a login-flow regression in last week’s release.
+The 15 prompts below cluster negative reviews by root cause (not by topic), tie each cluster to a product area, separate one-time bug bursts from chronic patterns, and produce a fix-priority list that maps to your next sprint.

-Mobile app PMs, support leads at app studios, growth teams tracking rating velocity, and founders trying to recover from a bad release.
+Built for mobile app PMs, support leads at app studios, growth teams tracking rating velocity, and founders recovering from a bad release.

 - Role: who the AI plays (senior PM / solo founder / product designer / indie dev / growth lead).